University of Michigan Detroit Center: Detroit Connector

 The Detroit Connector provides transportation between Ann Arbor, Dearborn and Detroit in support of curricular, co-curricular, research, service-learning and community service opportunities.
-The Connector also facilitates cultural enrichment, allowing us to better utilize the region’s rich arts and scholarly resources.
 The service is available to U-M faculty, staff and students, as well as the general public.
 With initial funding from the Provost Office’s Transforming Learning for the Third Century grant, the Detroit Connector began service in September 2013 as a free, pilot shuttle that was co-managed by the U-M Detroit Center and LSA Semester in Detroit program.
 Following a successful trial period, the Provost Office affirmed its support of the system.

-Upon the public announcement of the MDetroit Center Connector in September 2013, this unique and groundbreaking service made local and regional headlines in digital/print and broadcast news.
+Upon the public announcement of the MDetroit Center Connector in September 2013, this service made local and regional headlines in digital/print and broadcast news.

 In December 2013, a University of Michigan student-made video highlighting the MDCC was featured on Deadline Detroit.